mouchegmouradian/mouchegmouradian/README.md

 I'm always excited to learn new technologies and tools to solve complex problems efficiently.
 My adaptability allows me to quickly pick up whatever is needed for a project.

-💻 Currently learning:
+💻 Currently learning
-- React-Native/Expo
+- Flutter
 - Solidity
-- Smart contract development on Ethereum
+- Smart contract development on Ethereum & Solana

+🔭 I’m currently working on

+- (Main) Mobile app that connects to Ble enabled devices, collects data and show various custom made charts
+- (Side) A SaaS platform for companies that do on-site interventions and need to track clients, workforce, revenue...

 💬 Ask me anything about Software Engineering, Startups, Korea or Trees